 It may well be that if you were designing the United Kingdom’s constitutional arrangements from scratch you might find a way of answering the West Lothian Question more effectively or logically.
 Bully for that.
 But you’d probably also ask if Church of England bishops or hereditary peers should really have guaranteed places in the legislature too.
 You might even ask some questions about the Royal Prerogative.

-Of course a fully federal United Kingdom is problematic since, as we all know, more than 80% of citizens - or subjects - live in England.
-The Union's asymmetry has long been troublesome; it's only that people in England, by and large, have been unaware of the problem.
+Of course a fully federal United Kingdom is problematic since, as we all know, more than 80% of citizens – or subjects – live in England.